LukDrey/eDNA_teaching_2023/README.md

 library(Biostrings) ; packageVersion('Biostrings')
 ```

-Create objects that contain the primer sequences.
+We create objects that contain the primer sequences.
 For the fungi that is:
 ```{r, eval = F}
 FWD <- 'GTGARTCATCGAATCTTTG'